 Network file storage is provided for all Members, Faculty, and Staff.
-There are personal network storage spaces (I: Drive), personal web spaces (also located on the I: Drive), numerous departmental spaces (P: Drive,) and ITG-supported websites (W: Drive.).
+There are personal network storage spaces (I: Drive), personal web spaces (also located on the I: Drive), and numerous departmental spaces (P: Drive).

 The table below lists most of the available file shares: